MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 .. note-info::

-    On Windows, make sure paths are always wrapped in double quotes like ``"C:/Program Files/xyz/bin/myapp.exe"`` else when you have a path it will understand 2 arguments instead of one !
+    On Windows, make sure paths are always wrapped in double quotes like ``"C:/Program Files/xyz/bin/myapp.exe"`` else when you have a whitespace it will understand 2 arguments instead of one !

 .. note-info::